JupiterOne-Archives/docs/knowledgeBase/J1-Query-Language/jupiterone-query-language.md

     AWS.name as awsAccount
 ```

-### Using metadata
+### Using Metadata

 Filtering on metadata can often be useful in performing security analysis.
-The
-example below is used to find network or host entities that did _not_ get
-ingested by an integration instance.
-In other words, these are entities that are
-likely "external" or "foreign" to the environment.
+The example below is used to find network or host entities that did _not_ get ingested by an integration instance.
+In other words, these are entities that are likely "external" or "foreign" to the environment.

 ```j1ql
 Find (Network|Host) with _IntegrationInstanceId = undefined
 ```

-The following example finds all brand new code repos created within the last 48
+The following example finds all brand new code repos created within the last 48 hours:
-hours:

 ```j1ql
 Find CodeRepo with _beginOn > date.now-24hr and _version=1